ioet/time-tracker-ui/README.md

 Run `ng serve` to run the app in dev mode.
 After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
 The app will automatically reload if you change anything in the source files.

-## Prepare your environment
+# Prepare your environment

 ### Set environment variables
-Create a file keys.ts in the path `src/enviroment` with the content pinned in our slack channel:
+**1**.
+Create a file keys.ts in the path `src/enviroment` with the content pinned in our slack channel #time-tracker-developer:

 ```
 export const AUTHORITY = 'XXX';